 Funding

-HEE funding is available for NHS staff wishing to apply to study Genomic Medicine at The University of Cambridge for individual modules or modules completed as part of a Postgraduate Certificate, Postgraduate Diploma or part-time Masters in Genomic Medicine.
+NHS England funding is available for NHS staff wishing to apply to study Genomic Medicine at the University of Cambridge for individual modules or modules completed as part of a Postgraduate Certificate, Postgraduate Diploma or part-time Masters in Genomic Medicine.

 Limited funding is also available for those wishing to extend their Postgraduate Certificate to a Diploma or MSt.

-All funding is subject to availability and the final decision rests with HEE, not the University.
+All funding is subject to availability and the final decision rests with NHS England, not the University.

-HEE funding is accessed through the University following receipt of a conditional offer of a place to study (and not by applying directly to HEE).
-For full details of details of the application procedure, including a useful flow chart, please refer to the HEE website here.
+Funding is accessed through the University following receipt of a conditional offer of a place to study (and not by applying directly to NHS England).
+For full details and how to apply, select the ‘funding rules’ tab of one of the modules listed on the NHS England website.

 We recommend that you explore any potential funding well in advance of the application deadline.